Polkalytics/Polkadot-Data-Knowledge-Base/docs/01_research/01_knowledge/03_protocol_specification.md

 # Polkadot Protocol Specification

 The Polkadot Protocol Specification describes the Polkadot Host and Polkadot Runtime.
-It is the shared implementation of the Rust, Go, and C++ implementations that are also referenced there.
+It is the shared implementation of the Rust, Go, and C++ implementations that are also referenced here.

 - URL: https://spec.polkadot.network/

 ## BABE
-BABE is a protocol for propabilistic finality.
+BABE is a protocol for probabilistic finality.
 It is an extension of Ouroboros Praos that works without relying on centralized NTP servers.

 - Article: https://polkadot.network/blog/polkadot-consensus-part-3-babe
 - Paper: https://research.web3.foundation/Polkadot/protocols/block-production/Babe